-Mike Hopkins, director of marketing and tourism at VisitGuernsey said; “Guernsey is delighted to be the winners of this prestigious award again. … Cruise represents a significant part of our tourism industry and we will, therefore, continue to look for ways to offer passengers a positive experience and exceed their expectations when visiting our island.”
+Mike Hopkins, director of marketing and tourism at VisitGuernsey, added: “Guernsey is delighted to be the winners of this prestigious award again.
+Cruise represents a significant part of our tourism industry and we will, therefore, continue to look for ways to offer passengers a positive experience and exceed their expectations when visiting our island.”

 Here are our top five things to see and do during your stop in St Peter Port:

 1. Sugar and spice and all things nice

 Although cakes and sweet treats are not unique to Guernsey, the sugary delights which can be found on the island would be able to tempt even the staunchest savoury lover.
 Perhaps the most famous export from the Isle would have to be the Guernsey Gauche (pronounced gosh).
 This sweet treat is loaded with dried fruits and needs to be enjoyed with lashings of rich Guernsey butter.

 Throughout the summer Guernsey hosts its annual Seafront Sunday events where the seafront closes for vehicles to host a variety of events from art shows to motorsport rallies.
 For those travelling on the British Isles Discovery Cruise departing 27th August, you have the chance to enjoy alfresco dining on the seafront as a host of food stalls open to tempt you with their culinary delights with its Taste Guernsey event.